redihaderi/redihaderi.github.io/_pages/about.md

 social: false # includes social icons at the bottom of the page
 ---

 I am a postdoctoral researcher at [Bilkent University](https://w3.bilkent.edu.tr/bilkent/), working in quantum information theory in a project lead by [Cihan Okay](https://www.cihanokay.com/).
-I received my doctorate in Mathematics from Bilkent University in January 2023, advised by [Ozgun Unlu](http://www.fen.bilkent.edu.tr/~unluo/).
+I received my doctorate in Mathematics from Bilkent in January 2023, advised by [Ozgun Unlu](http://www.fen.bilkent.edu.tr/~unluo/).

-My research interests lay in the interaction between category theory and algebraic topology.
+My research interests lie in the interaction between category theory and algebraic topology.
 More specifically, I am interested in homotopy coherent categories and operads.
 I also have an interest in categorical quantum theory.